Low Histamine Diet Plan

 Why You Shouldn’t Use Most of the Online Low Histamine Diet Plans If You Have Mast Cell Activation Syndrome or Histamine Intolerance

 If you’ve been researching the low histamine diet, you know there are a lot out there.
-Unfortunately, 95% of the histamine foods lists I’ve seen online have a lot of errors.
+Unfortunately, 95% of the histamine foods lists we’ve seen online have a lot of errors.
 Many are just copying from others and making the same mistakes.

 Many lists only include high histamine foods.
 But a low histamine diet plan is more complicated than that.